alan-if/alan-goodies/Git-Settings-for-Alan.md

 Some of the above extensions are less commonly found in projects (e.g. `*.a3r` files), or might be the product of special compiler options (e.g. `*.lis` files) or usage of a specific interpreter (e.g. `.glksave` and `.sav`).
 Nevertheless, you should always account for their possibility, lest they might end up creeping into the repository unexpectedly.

-Note that the `*.a3sol` and `*.a3log` extensions are non officially endorsed by Alan — they are an arbitrary proposal from [Tristano Ajmone] to allow settings that enforce ISO-8859-1 encoding on Alan commands scripts and transcripts.
+Note that `*.a3s` and `*.a3t` are the new official extensions adopted by Alan for solution and transcripts — they were introduced in 2021 to allow associating them to custom settings in editors and IDEs to be able to control their encoding, etc.

-Also, in this document and the above table we'll assume that [ISO-8859-1] (Latin1) is the most commonly used encoding for Alan adventures (i.e. `iso`), although Alan supports other encodings too (e.g. `mac`).
+Also, in this document and the above table we'll assume [ISO-8859-1] (Latin1) as the standard encoding for Alan adventures (i.e. `iso`), although Alan does support other encodings too (e.g. `dos` and `mac`), but these are obsolete and no longer used by modern OSs.

 ## Git Attributes